rocky-linux/documentation/docs/guides/installation.md

 !!!
 Note

-    The Rocky project web page lists several mirrors, which are located around the globe.
+    The Rocky Project web page lists several mirrors located around the globe.
 Choose the mirror geographically closest to you.
-The list ofofficial mirrors can be found [here](https://mirrors.rockylinux.org/mirrormanager/mirrors).
+The list of official mirrors can be found [here](https://mirrors.rockylinux.org/mirrormanager/mirrors).

 ## Verifying the Installation Program ISO File

 If you've downloaded the Rocky Linux ISO(s) on an existing Linux distribution, you can use the `sha256sum` utility to verify that file(s) you downloaded are not corrupt.
-We will show an example of how to verify the `Rocky-9.3-x86_64-minimal.iso` file by checking its checksum.
+We will show an example of verifying the <0>Rocky-9.3-x86_64-minimal.iso</0> file by checking its checksum.

 1. Download the file that contains the official checksums for the available ISOs.